Clonazepam: Anxiety disorders

 The effectiveness of clonazepam in the short-term treatment of panic disorder has been demonstrated in controlled clinical trials.
 Some long-term trials have suggested a benefit of clonazepam for up to three years without the development of tolerance.
-Clonazepam is also effective in the management of acute mania.

 Muscle disorders

 Restless legs syndrome can be treated using clonazepam as a third-line treatment option, as the use of clonazepam is still investigational.
 Bruxism also responds to clonazepam in the short term.
 REM sleep behavior disorder responds well to low doses of clonazepam.
 It is also used for: